 Introduction

 The following exchange information requirements define the organisational, asset and project information requirements to meet the lead appointing party’s minimum needs for NWCP projects in the delivery of BIM.
 The lead appointed party will be responsible for delivering the scheme in accordance with these EIR’s which are based on the provisions within ISO 19650-1&2:2018.
 The prospective lead appointed party shall establish the delivery team’s (pre-appointment) BIM Execution Plan (BEP) which shall be included within their tender response together with a capability and capacity assessment summary, mobilisation plan and information delivery risk assessment.

+For ease of ISO 19650 includes a number of terminology changes foremost in this document is reference to the Client, Principle Contractor and Designers.
+We provide the following glossary to assist with the transition to the new terms.
+Where documents or procedures have been changed under ISO 19650, we have provided their former titling in brackets after the reference for information.